Geary Boulevard Improvement Project

 Learn more about how Geary Boulevard Improvement Project benefits work.

-3. How does this project improve safety and accessibility for people walking?
+2. How is this project improving safety and accessibility for people walking?

 The Geary Boulevard Improvement Project is a critical component of the City’s efforts to achieve its Vision Zero goal to eliminate traffic deaths.
 This segment of Geary is part of the High-Injury Network – the 13% of city streets that account for 75% of severe and fatal collisions.
 From 2010 to 2021, there were 437 injury collisions with 578 people injured and five people killed on this segment of Geary Boulevard from 34th Avenue to Stanyan Street, 145 of which were pedestrians.
 This means, on average, one person walking is injured in a traffic collision within the project area each month.
 This represents a disproportionately higher collision rate relative to the rest of San Francisco.

 The Geary Boulevard Improvement Project aims to improve safety for people walking by redesigning intersections to make them safer, introducing new pedestrian bulb-outs, daylighting and expanded median refuges.
 In addition, traffic signals were retimed and coordinated throughout the corridor to provide more time for people of all abilities to cross safely, including near senior centers.
-Left-turn restrictions at some intersections reduce conflicts between vehicles and people walking, and improve traffic safety by increasing driver visibility and providing space for larger center median pedestrian refuges.
+Left-turn restrictions at some intersections reduce conflicts between vehicles and people walking, as well as improve traffic safety by increasing driver visibility and providing space for larger center median pedestrian refuges.
+After the Quick-Build, injury-causing collisions decreased by 1/3 in the project area.

 See a comprehensive list of all proposed safety and accessibility benefits on Geary.

 Parking loss is a trade-off for better bus service and safer streets for people walking.
-These goals would be accomplished mostly by:
+Almost all parking changes were made as a part of the project’s Quick-Build implementation in Fall 2023.

 The Geary project team studied every available option to minimize parking loss incurred by the project.
 To help offset parking removals, additional parking was added to some cross streets by converting some parallel parking near Geary to angled parking.
 This brought the net reduction of parking down to 31 spaces, or less than one parking space per block on average.